-- How enterprise wants to be seen in short and long term?
+- How do we want to see the enterprise in the short and long term?

-Identify key stakeholders – For big and complex enterprises, project team should consider undertaking Stakeholder analysis.
-At the minimum, project team should be able to answer following questions:
+For big and complex enterprises, the project team should consider undertaking Stakeholder analysis.
+At the minimum, the project team should be able to answer the following questions:

 - Who is the project sponsor?

-- Determine list of key stakeholders and their role in project.
+- Determine a list of key stakeholders and their role in the project.

 - If possible, complete RACI or similar matrix.

-For example, business may have strategy to acquire established businesses.
+For example, a business may have a strategy to acquire established companies.
 They may want to operate them as separate entities.
-However, they may decide to share common services across acquired businesses (like IT support, HR systems etc.).
+However, they may decide to share standard services across acquired businesses (e.g. IT-support, HR systems).

-Project team should have clear understanding of strategy.
-At the end of day, process improvement project must support strategy.
-Project team should be able to answer following questions:
+Project team should have a clear understanding of strategy.
+Process improvement project must support strategy.
+The project team should be able to answer the following questions:

-- Is project directly responsible to implement business strategy?
+- Is project directly responsible for implementing business strategy?

-- Or, project is part of short-term business tactic?
+- Or, project is part of a short-term business tactic?

-- How business structure hang together in reference to Business model?
+- How business structure hang together about Business model?

-- Who are the suppliers and partners and their role in overall scheme of things?
+- Who are the suppliers and partners and their role in the overall scheme of things?

 - What are the reporting structures?
-How organisation is spread-out geographically?
+How is the organisation spread-out geographically?